How to hire the right person

-Many people start freelancing so that they get to be their own boss -- be able to choose the projects that they work on and do them in their own terms.
-After some business growth though, freelancers usually find that they'll also need to hire some others and be their boss too if they want to take their one-person shop to the next level.
+Many people start freelancing so that they get to be their own boss — be able to choose the projects that they want to work on and carry them out in their own terms.
+After some business growth though, freelancers usually find that they’ll also need to hire other professionals and be their boss too.
+This can happen when they want to take their one-person venture to the next level.
 The same is true for small businesses.
-They too need to go on the occasional hiring spree as they grow from small to not-to-small enterprises.
+They too need to go on the occasional interview spree to hire the right people as they grow from small to not-to-small enterprises.

 But even though one-man shops and smaller businesses don’t have an HR department (or even a dedicated HR person), it doesn’t mean that they need to hire blindly and hope for the best.
 In fact, that’s probably the worst way to go about it.